Gwen Taylor: Biography

-Later in the 1970s, she was one of the regulars on Eric Idle's Rutland Weekend Television.
-She also appeared in other Monty Python spin-offs such as The Life of Brian and Ripping Yarns, and in a dual role as both Chastity and Mrs. Iris Mountbatten in the Beatles parody All You Need Is Cash.
-On the film's DVD commentary Eric Idle described her as 'the best comedy actress I ever worked with.
-She could do anything'.
+Later in the 1970s she was one of the regulars on Eric Idle's Rutland Weekend Television.
+She also appeared in other Monty Python spin-offs such as The Life of Brian and Ripping Yarns, and in a dual role as both Chastity and Mrs Iris Mountbatten in the Beatles parody All You Need Is Cash.
+On the film's DVD commentary Eric Idle described her as "the best comedy actress I ever worked with.
+She could do anything."
 However, she turned down a role in The Meaning of Life as she thought that being covered in intestines as a man exploded in a restaurant would be "tasteless".

-In 1990, she was nominated for a BAFTA as "Best Actress" for her role in A Bit of a Do opposite Sir David Jason.
-Between 2005 and 2009, she played the role of Peggy Armstrong in the drama Heartbeat.
-In July 2011, it was announced that Taylor would be joining the cast of Coronation Street, playing Anne Foster, the mother of the villainous Frank Foster (Andrew Lancel).
+In 1990 she was nominated for a BAFTA as Best Actress for her role in A Bit of a Do opposite David Jason.
+Between 2005 and 2009 she played the role of Peggy Armstrong in the drama Heartbeat.
+In July 2011 it was announced that Taylor would be joining the cast of Coronation Street, playing Anne Foster, the mother of the villainous Frank Foster (Andrew Lancel).
 She departed the series after her character was revealed as the killer of her rapist son on 19 March 2012.
-In November 2012, she appeared with Don Warrington in the stage version of Driving Miss Daisy on a UK-wide tour.
+In November 2012 she appeared with Don Warrington in the stage version of Driving Miss Daisy on a UK-wide tour.
 Taylor played various roles in Tracey Ullman's Show on the BBC in 2016 and 2017, and played Lillian in an episode of the Sky 1 sitcom Trollied in 2018.
 In May 2021, she joined the cast of BBC soap opera EastEnders playing Vi Highway.